What Is an LCD Projector? Guide to LCD/3LCD

 The reason why you see the black lines around each pixel is because the pixels are physically separated from each other using non-lit borders that appear to be black.
 The larger you increase the projected image, the more visible the pixel borders will become.
 There are a lot of technologies that are available to minimize this screen door look.
 However, it can never be completely eliminated.

 The higher the resolution, the less visible this pixelation is.
-For example, if you are using a projector that projects at 1080P or higher, the pixelation effect becomes visible.
+For example, if you are using a 1080p projector or higher, the pixelation effect becomes visible.
 There are so many pixels, the pixels are smaller, and the borders are thinner.
 The only way that you’re going to be able to see this screen door effect is if you are really close to the projected image or if the image is projected very large.

 LCD technology is widely available.
 Projectors that use LCD technology are usually affordable, practical, and reliable.
-An LCD projector will work good for a home cinema, projecting images during a business meeting, as a teaching tool in an education center, as well as for gaming.
+An LCD projector will work good for a home cinema, projecting images during a business meeting, as a teaching tool in an education center.
+It's also good as a projector for gaming.

 Do you have an LCD projector?
 How do you feel about it?
 Would you recommend it to others?
 Let us know what you think in the comments section below.